These are links for moving within this page

 "Wood" that we use in our daily lives

-At Nippon Paper Group, we utilize wood, a renewable resource, to supply a variety of products that support daily life and society, including paper, textiles for clothing, and food additives.
-In this issue, as part of our "Nippon Paper Group in Everywhere" series, we introduce various products made from wood that are found around us.
+At NIPPON PAPER GROUP, we utilize wood, a renewable resource, to supply a variety of products that support daily life and society, including paper, textiles for clothing, and food additives.
+In this issue, as part of our "NIPPON PAPER GROUP in Everywhere" series, we introduce various products made from wood that are all around us.

 Kosetsu Minami